man-group/jupyterlab-autoplot/README.md

 %autoplot -r "df (A)" Prices   # -> 'Prices', 'df (B)'
 %autoplot -r df Prices         # -> 'Prices (A)', 'Prices (B)'
 ```

+This has no effect when in dtale mode.

 ##### `-i <str> ...`, `--ignore <str> ...`